CSCIE9X/csci-e95-spring-2022/README.md

-# csci-e95-spring-2022
+# CSCI E-95 Compiler Design and Implementation
-Starter code for CSCI E-95.

 Don't fork this repo, instead use the classroom link to accept the assignment.